A framework of partial error correction for intermediate-scale quantum computers: Results

 We simulate random mirrored Clifford circuits which compile to identity

-Here $V$ consists of $L$ layers of randomly chosen single-qubit Clifford gates followed by alternating nearest-neighbor $CNOT$s as shown in Fig.~\ref{fig:random_Cliff}.
-We note that this corresponds to $3L$ layers of gates in $V$ according to the convention of Sec.~\ref{sec:rcmodel}.
-The single-qubit gates are chosen from the gate-set $\{H, X, Y, Z, S, S^{\dag} \}$.
-We consider circuits compiled for line-segment device connectivity with the first $n_c$ registers being clean while the remaining $n_d$ are noisy.
+We arrange logical qubits into a line and build $V$ from $L$-layers of alternating nearest-neighbor $CNOT$s decorated by randomly chosen single-qubit Clifford gates, as exemplified in Fig.~\ref{fig:random_Cliff}.
+We note that this corresponds to $4L$ layers of logical gates in $V$.
+The single-qubit gates are chosen from a gate set $\{H, X, Y, Z, S, S^{\dag} \}$.
+Furthermore, we choose the first $n_c$ registers to be clean while the remaining $n_d$ are noisy.
 Thus, a block of clean qubits is connected to the noisy ones by $2L\,\,CNOT$ gates, as depicted in Fig.~\ref{fig:random_Cliff}.
-The initial state is $\ket{\overline{0}}^{\otimes n_c} \ket{0}^{\otimes n_d}$.
+The initial state is $\psi_i = \ket{\overline{0}}^{\otimes n_c} \ket{0}^{\otimes n_d}$.

-We simulate the circuits using a noise model informed by the gate set tomography of IBM's Ourense quantum computer~\cite{cincio2020machine}.
-The model uses a native physical gate set consisting of $R_Z(\theta) = e^{-i (\theta/2) Z}$, $\sqrt{X}= e^{-i (\pi/4) X}$, and the $CNOT$ gate.
-The action of these native gates is given by process matrices obtained by taking IBM's Ourense process matrices and decreasing their noise strength by $1/q=100$.
-Furthermore, we add an identity gate $I$ to the native gate set to represent an idling noisy qubit.
-To investigate the effects of idling noise in detail, we consider the process matrix of $I$ with the idling noise strength decreased with respect to the Ourense quantum computer by multiple factors $1/q_I=100,200,400,800$, and without idling noise ($q_I=0$).
-We provide details on the construction of the process matrices in App.~\ref{app:noise_eff}.

-In the case of gates acting on noisy registers only, we find their noisy process matrices by directly compiling them to the native hardware gates.
-For logical gates involving clean qubits, which are implemented with the Steane code, we use logical process tomography~\cite{suzuki2022quantum} to obtain their effective process matrices representing $\PC_c \circ \U_{\rm logical}$ of these gates.
-Process tomography is performed directly by simulating the action of noisy gates and decoding on underlying physical qubits, assuming perfect noiseless encoding and decoding.
-We describe the procedure in detail in Appendix~\ref{app:noise_eff}.